 Vicar’s Letter by Rev Tom Ringland

-click here for the June to July issue of the Penhill Beacon
+Click here for the December 2024 -January 2025 edition of Penhill Beacon

 Our church buildings are usually open: